borgel/sympetrum-v2/README.md

 A [_Sympetrum_](https://en.wikipedia.org/wiki/Sympetrum) is a genus of Dragonfly.

 # How Do I Make One?
-Gerbers forthcoming so you can make your own!
+Gerbers and electrical sources in the [Hardware](Hardware/) directory!
 Firmware for this version currently in progress, but the hardware has been validated.
 Ping me for more.